danhtuan/deep_learning/final_prj/final_report.md

 ## 6. Experimental Results
 ### 6.1 Accuracy
+The validation score and test score, computed by percent of error rate, for both MNIST and CIFAR  has been shown in the Table below.
 <img src="accuracy.png" alt="accuracy" width="600" height="150"/>
+As shown, float16 has little to no impact on accuracy of DNN.
+In some cases, the float16's accuracy is even higher than the float32 and float64 formats.
+However, the difference is too small to be considered an improvement.

 ### 6.2 Peak Memory
 <img src="mem.png" alt="mem" width="600" height="150"/>